2020s – No Champion to Start the Decade

 2022

 The pandemic would affect a third college hockey season.
-When the 2021-22 hockey season began, specific arenas were enforcing mask, vaccination and attendance policies to help mitigate the spread of the virus.
+When the 2021-22 hockey season began, specific arenas were enforcing mask, vaccination, and attendance policies to help mitigate the spread of the virus.
 However, the precautions were to a lesser extent than the previous year with many arenas fully opening up before the season was over.

 Another conference reorganization occurred prior to the season that created a seismic shift in the Midwest.
 Eight years after the CCHA disbanded, the conference made a surprising return for the 2021-22 season.
 But in doing so, it meant the end of another historic men’s conference.
 On June 28, 2019, seven teams announced their intent to leave the WCHA to form a new conference.
 It was then revealed February 18, 2020, that the new conference would be the reestablished and revived CCHA.
 The schools stated that this group of teams wanted to play in a conference with a more compact footprint.
 This left Alaska, Alaska Anchorage and Alabama Huntsville as the remaining teams in the WCHA.
 Without a proper number of teams to field a conference, the WCHA announced the 2020-21 men’s hockey season would be its last.
 This would be the end to one of the most storied hockey conferences that helped pioneer the sport.
 While the WCHA would live on through the WCHA women’s conference, the final men’s game occurred March 20, 2021, when Lake Superior State defeated Northern Michigan 6-3 in the WCHA Tournament Championship game in Mankato.
 The WCHA produced 37 national championship teams and 16 Hobey Baker Award winners throughout 70 years.
 This marked the end of the oldest conference in Division I men’s hockey.